 Tyger Tyger, burning bright, / In the forests of the night -The Tyger

-Correct Answer: E. Divine creative power
+Correct Answer: C. Divine creative power

 Explanation: Blake's tiger represents the awesome and terrifying aspects of divine creation, serving as a counterpoint to the gentle lamb.
 The image questions how the same creator could produce both benign and fearsome creatures.